afflux/esphome_syslog/README.md

 A simple syslog component for esphome.
 The component is designed to auto attach itself to the logger core module (like the MQTT component does with the `log_topic`)

-This component uses the https://github.com/arcao/Syslog library version 2.0 at its core

 ## How to

 ### Manually